Like us on Facebook

 In the United States, Dysautonomia International supports an overall increase in funding to National Institutes of Health (NIH).
 Within NIH, we support an increase in the resources allocated to research grants relevant to autonomic disorders and to the NIH's own experts on autonomic disorders within the National Institute of Neurological Disorders and Stroke.
 We are partnering with dysautonomia advocacy groups in other countries to push for increased funding in overseas.

 We host a Dysautonomia Lobby Day during our annual conference in Washington, D.C., bringing patients, family members, friends and medical professionals to meet with members of Congress and federal agencies on matters important to the dysautonomia community.
-For those who cannot attend in person, we will provide sample letters and information on how to contact their representatives from home.
+For those who cannot attend in person, we provide Action Alerts that explain how to get involved from home.

 We also joined the Rally for Medical Research, a disease neutral coalition of private, non-profit and educational organizations demanding increased funding for the NIH.
 Our volunteers have participated in rallies, lobby days, and 'take action from home' days with the Rally for Medical Research.